xanzinfl/BetterDiscord/Plugins/NoWebcamInvert/README.md

 # NoWebcamInvert
-Removes the local invert applied to your video feed
+Adds a checkbox that allows you to disable the local invert that discord adds to your camera